- 33% response rate

 Why I’m on Couchsurfing

 I joined couch surfing way back in 2006 when I was single and still living with my dad.
 My dad and I hosted a lot, and I used the site to surf across America in 2007.
-In the ensuing years I moved out from my dad's place, got married, had my first child, and throughout it all I continued to host and surf as time and conditions allowed.
+In the ensuing years I moved out from my dad's place, got married, had my first child, got divorced, and somehow ended up right back where I started in the house next to my dad.
+Throughout it all I continued to host and surf as time and conditions allowed.
 I find staying with strangers on the road an incredibly humbling experience, and love to pay it forward when strangers come to my own home.

 Top ten interests, in no particular order:

 3. Theater (both acting in and seeing shows)

 Movies: I love movies and watch a lot of them.
 Top 5 films?
 Eternal Sunshine of the Spotless Mind, The Blues Brothers, Wet Hot American Summer, Goodbye Lenin, and The Big Lebowski.

 Music: All kinds of stuff.
 A lot of classic rock, with a little bit of top 40, alt country and indie thrown into the mix.

 Books: I read a lot of travel literature.
 Anthologies and travelogues alike.
 I love anything by Bill Bryson.
 I also like mid 20th century literature, like Slaughterhouse Five, Lolita, The Catcher in the Rye, to name a few.

 Life is amazing.
 Let's start with three amazing things: